Business Intelligence and Investigations

 Jordan completed his distinguished career with the U.S. Department of Justice as Special Assistant U.S. Attorney for the Eastern District of Pennsylvania.
-Assigned to the Criminal Division, he conducted multiple felony jury trials and oversaw serious cases that included gun crime, illegal reentry, computer crime, money laundering, and narcotics matters.
+Assigned to the Criminal Division, he conducted multiple felony jury trials and oversaw serious cases that included gun crime, illegal reentry, computer crime, money laundering and narcotics matters.
 In February 2015, he concluded his appointment as Deputy Justice Attaché and Senior Legal Advisor, at the Justice Department’s office in Kabul, Afghanistan.
-In this role, Jordan was responsible for the Department’s counter-corruption portfolio, and supported criminal justice, anti-money laundering, and national security capacity-building efforts by working with prosecutors, judges, and law enforcement professionals across the country, focusing particularly on the Kabul Bank fraud and subsequent collapse.
-For his service, he was awarded the Justice Department Expeditionary Award (with distinction), and commendations from the State Department, Afghanistan law enforcement organizations, and other federal entities.
+In this role, Jordan was responsible for the Department’s counter-corruption portfolio and supported criminal justice, anti-money laundering and national security capacity-building efforts by working with prosecutors, judges and law enforcement professionals across the country, focusing particularly on the Kabul Bank fraud and subsequent collapse.

 Jordan began his legal career as a Trial Attorney with the DOJ’s Civil Division in 2005, having joined through the Attorney General’s Honors Program.
-He was responsible for the investigation and litigation of a wide variety of complex civil fraud, False Claims Act, parallel investigations, and qui tam claims against individuals and entities.
-Typical matters that he handled involved disaster-related fraud, procurement fraud, and fraud against banks and U.S. agencies.
-He led or co-led cases that recovered over $100 million, and won several awards for his work.
+He was responsible for the investigation and litigation of a wide variety of complex civil fraud, False Claims Act, parallel investigations and qui tam claims against individuals and entities.
+He handled matters involving disaster-related fraud, procurement fraud and fraud against banks and U.S. agencies.
+He led or co-led cases that recovered over $100 million and won several awards for his work.

 Jordan served as law clerk to the Hon.
 Clarence C. Newcomer in the United States District Court for the Eastern District of Pennsylvania for two years after graduating from Case Western School of Law.
 He was also an Adjunct Professor at American University School of Law for seven years.